 If you find a property that you are interested in, please contact us via the contact form for property viewing or questions.
 Please inform us in advance of the property viewing as early as possible.

 Please note that we do not provide compensation for any costs during the buying process (including airfare).
-This policy will stand, even in the rare case an offer is made on the property you are interested in before you arrive in Kyoto.
+This policy will stand, even in the rare case an offer is made on the property you are interested in while you are heading to Kyoto for the property viewing.

 Please come to our office at the appointed time.
 We will take you to the properties that you requested in advance.

-There are also many considerations peculiar to Kyo-Machiya townhouses.
+In case of Kyo-Machiya townhouses there are also many peculiar considerations.
 We would appreciate it if you could read the instructions in advance and learn what these conditions are.

 NOTE: Properties for which an offer has already been made are shown as “Under Offer” on the property web page.
 We are unable to show properties for which negotiations are underway, or for which a contract has already been established.